Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rostrevor - Magill has 95 active public transport stops, all of which are bus stops.
-These stops are served by 27 unique routes that together facilitate 2,502 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically residing just 197 meters from the nearest stop.
+These stops are served by 27 different routes that together facilitate 2,502 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents on average located just 197 meters from the nearest stop.

-On average, there are 357 trips per day across all routes, translating to approximately 26 weekly trips per individual stop.
+Buses run an average of 357 trips per day across all routes, which equates to approximately 26 weekly trips per individual stop.

 Frequently Asked Questions - Transport